8 Competition Categories

 Remote Meeting (Instructions/Meeting Link)

-Newton, Boston, Gateway, and Stony Brook Camera Clubs are going camera-to-camera in a four way competition.
+Newton, Boston, Gateway, and Stony Brook Camera Clubs are going camera-to-camera in a four-way competition.
+To make our best showing, we need YOU to participate.
 There are 8 categories, and you can enter an image in one category, images in all categories, or anything in between.
-To make our best showing, we need YOU to participate.
-Each club will select their entry for each category from member submissions.
-The Multi-Club Competition event will be held on Tuesday, April 27, 2021, but we'll make our selections prior to the March 31st multi-club deadline.

 Life during COVID

 Category descriptions are below.
+It's important to read these carefully.
 We suggest that you print out this mini-list and carry it in your camera bag.

 Here are the parameters of the competition.